solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ### WAC+

 The WAC effective resource discovery algorithm, needed when default ACLs exist, is as shown above, an expensive process for the client to follow, requiring a large number of failed requests.
-We have two ways to fix this:
+We have three ways to fix this:
  * WAC+NTrig, allows the server to return datasets and so return the result in one request
  * WAC+:imports, shows how one can, as with ACP, have every resource come with its own ACR, but still have allow defaults to work.
+ * WAC+rel=control allows the server to publish two `Link` relations: one to the ACR and the other to the effective ACR.

 #### WAC+NTrig